 Employees are entitled to annual leave in accordance with the provisions of the NES.

-All Nursing employees who are not casual employees and all employees who, at the commencement of this Agreement have been continuously employed with CIG since 17 March 2004 shall be entitled to a total of five (5) week’s paid annual leave each year, inclusive of the NES entitlement.
+All Full-time and Part-time Nursing employees and all Full-time and Part-time employees who, at the commencement of this Agreement have been continuously employed with CIG since 17 March 2004 shall be entitled to a total of five (5) week’s paid annual leave each year, inclusive of the NES entitlement.

 Paid annual leave may be taken as agreed between CIG and each employee.